ENZOMOTIVE/Attesta/README.md

 ## Introduction
-Attesta is an advanced Certificate Attestation System designed to revolutionize the way academic and professional credentials are issued, managed, and verified.
-Built on the Open Campus Sepolia network and deployed by DRPC (Distributed Records and Proof of Credentials), Attesta ensures the creation of immutable and tamper-proof records for certificates issued by educational institutions and professional bodies.
-The system guarantees the authenticity and trustworthiness of these credentials, providing a secure and transparent platform for credential management.
+Attesta is a cutting-edge Certificate Attestation System designed to transform the management, issuance, and verification of academic and professional credentials.
+Built on the Celo Alfajores Network and deployed by DRPC (Distributed Records and Proof of Credentials), Attesta leverages blockchain technology to create immutable and tamper-proof records for certificates issued by educational institutions and professional organizations.
+By utilizing the Sign Protocol for schema creation and attestations through its SDK, the system ensures the secure and efficient handling of credentials.
+This solution guarantees the authenticity and trustworthiness of credentials, providing a transparent and decentralized platform for managing them in a secure manner.

 ## Workflow:
 ![Architecture diagram](https://github.com/user-attachments/assets/7ead14ef-6b41-450d-8d9a-a4f4e525cf9d)